Are you planning on making some pies to celebrate the holiday season? Or, perhaps you just want to bake a special pie for someone who you love soon.

 You can handle all-purpose flour a lot more easily than pastry flour.
 Pastry flour can be used to make pie crusts that are very tender, but they’re also a bit delicate and it’ll be easier to make mistakes.

-If it’s your first time making a pie crust using oil, then you should go with the easiest option.
-You’ll likely be very satisfied with the taste of the pie crust when all is said and done.
+If it’s your first time making a pie crust using oil, you should go with the easiest option.
+You’ll likely be very satisfied with the taste of the crust when all is said and done.

 Roll the Pie Crust Using Wax Paper

 Adding too much extra flour to the pie crust dough won’t be a good thing.
-When you’re making a pie crust with butter, you typically flour a surface and then roll things out.
+When you’re making a crust with butter, you typically flour a surface and then roll things out.

 You want to avoid doing this when making a pie crust with oil.
-Instead of rolling out the pie crust on a floured surface, you can use wax paper.
+Instead of rolling out the crust on a floured surface, you can use wax paper.

 Simply place a large sheet of wax paper so that you’ll have a proper workspace.
 Placing the pie dough between two pieces of wax paper can make the job even easier.